JonathanTSilva/anki-sentence-miner/README.md

 <h4 align="center">

-🛠 sentminer is a sentence miner add-on for Anki.
+🛠 [DEVELOPMENT] sentminer is a sentence miner add-on for Anki.

 </h4>